UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module5/module5_01.md

 It’s at this point in the course where we learn how to ask Python to make a decision, depending on conditions.

-We did something similar when we filtered a dataframe using condition.
+We did something similar when we filtered a dataframe using conditions like finding all the rows with a specific column value.

 ---